 - Candidates need to have 5 A*-C grade GCSEs, which needs to include Mathematics and English.

-- Candidates need to be attending a state (i.e. non-fee paying) school or sixth form college on the date of applying to the programme.
+- Candidates need to be attending a state (i.e. non-fee paying) school or sixth form college on the date of applying to the Scholarship Programme.
 State schools include academies, free schools and foundation schools.
 Students attending independent schools on scholarships/assisted places schemes will be considered on a case by case basis.

 Application Deadline: Closed